OtabekAz/qa5-project/_DOCS/user/settings.md

 * Selecting “Setting” option in the dropdown gets redirected back to the “Setting” Page.
 * Selecting “Logout” option in the dropdown gets log out from apps and redirected user  to the “User Login” Page.

+#### BODY
 #### First Name
 In this field the user can change his First name.
 Use only English letters.
-Spaces and symbols are not allowed, except for a single use of the hyphen “-“.
+Spaces and symbols are not allowed, except for a single use of the hyphen “-“ and apostrophe.
 Must be 20 characters or less.
 The user sees a warning if the input does not match the requirements

 #### Last Name
 In this field the user can change his Last name.
 Use only English letters.
-Spaces and symbols are not allowed, except for a single use of the hyphen “-“.
+Spaces and symbols are not allowed, except for a single use of the hyphen “-“ and apostrophe.
 Must be 20 characters or less.
 The user sees a warning if the input does not match the requirements

 #### Email confirmed